danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 option.
 Use "--script" if you want to implement your breakpoint command using the Python script instead.

-This is an convenient point to bring up another feature of the lldb command help.
+This is a convenient point to bring up another feature of the lldb command help.
 Do:

 ::